santiagomelendez/solar_radiation_model/README.markdown

 Requirements
 ------------

-If you want to deploy this repository with some default settings, you should have installed **python2.7** and **gmake**.
+If you want to deploy this repository with some default settings, you should have installed **python** (tested with versions 2.6 and 2.7) and **gmake**.
+If you Operative System doesn't have python, you can install it from sourcecode executing the next command:

+	$ make install-python27

-On any linux you only need to execute the next bash command to setting up all the required requirements using the GNUMakefile.
+On any GNU/Linux or OSX you only need to execute the next bash command to setting up all the required requirements using the GNUMakefile.

 	$ make sqlite3 deploy

-But, if you have got installed pip, you should execute the next command:

-	$ make sqlite3 deploy-withoutpip

-At last you should configure a superuser access to the fron end.
+At last you should configure a superuser frontend access.
 To do so, you should execute the next command and then fill (twice) the password field.

 	$ make defaultsuperuser